 Instructions

-2. Chop the veggies and herbs and place them all in a large bowl.
-Add the dried mint, olive oil, vinegar, lemon zest, half of the sumac, and the pomegranate molasses if using.
-Season with salt and pepper and mix well.
+2. Chop the veggies and herbs and place them all in a large bowl ( leave out the lettuce and pita).
+Add the dried mint, olive oil, vinegar, lemon zest, half of the sumac, and the pomegranate molasses.
+Season with salt and pepper and toss well.

-5. When ready to serve, add the lettuce and toasted pita chips to the salad and toss to combine.
+4. Combine.
+When ready to serve, add the chopped lettuce and toasted pita chips to the salad and toss to combine.
 Taste and adjust salt and lemon to taste.

-6. To serve, spoon a few tablespoons of yogurt tahini sauce onto a plate and swirl with the back of a spoon.
+5. To serve, spoon a few tablespoons of yogurt tahini sauce onto a plate and swirl with the back of a spoon.
 Top with a mound of Fattoush Salad.
-Sprinkle with more sumac and drizzle olive oil around the plate if you like.
+Sprinkle with more sumac fresh herbs, and drizzle olive oil around the plate if you like.
 Serve immediately.

 Notes